scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     10  201.6     2226      279.1     669.7     321.3

-In this form, computing summary statistics, such as the time series mean for each (item, firm) pairs, is easily carried out:
+In this form, computing summary statistics, such as the time series mean for each (item, firm) pair, can be easily carried out:

 ::